kdm9/rab/src/prereq.md

 - [R for Data Science](https://r4ds.hadley.nz/) by Hadley Wickham
+- A [Modern Dive into Statistics](https://moderndive.com/) by Chester Ismay and Albert Y. Kim
 - The [Rstudio Cheatsheets](https://posit.co/resources/cheatsheets/) are a condensed reference -- print them out and put them on your wall.